gathnexadmin/LLM_Agent/README.md

 # How to Create your own LLM Agent from Scratch

 Welcome to the repository !
-This project is a result of our efforts to create a powerful and flexible language generation system from scratch.
+This project is a result of our efforts to create a powerful and flexible LLM Agent from scratch.

 ## Overview